curtisyungen/vocab/README.md

 August 2019

 The GRE Argot Tester (obviously named for the acronym) is a simple web application I created to help my girlfriend study for the GRE.
 The program tests the user on over 500 of the most common words seen on the GRE.

+A user may:
-It allows the user to set an image and sentence for each word to aid in memorization and understanding.
-The user may also view hints as well as listen to each word's pronunciation.
+* Set an image and sentence for each word to aid in memorization and understanding.
+* View hints that include the word type and definition.
+* Listen to the word's pronunciation.
+* Select groups of words (units) for more focused practice.
+* Review words answered correctly and incorrectly after each round of testing.

 Check out the project here: https://vocab-cjy.herokuapp.com.